Fujinishiki Akira

 Fujinishiki Akira (born Akira Watanabe, also known as Akira Ichimiya, 18 March 1937 – 17 December 2003) was a sumo wrestler from Kofu, Yamanashi, Japan.
 His highest rank was komusubi, which he held on ten occasions.
-He won the top makuuchi division tournament championship or yusho in 1964 and was runner-up in two other tournaments.
+He won the top makuuchi division tournament championship or yūshō in 1964 and was runner-up in two other tournaments.
 He won seven special prizes and seven gold stars for defeating yokozuna.
 After his retirement in 1968 he was an elder of the Japan Sumo Association and was the head coach of Takasago stable from 1988 until shortly before his retirement from the Sumo Association in 2002.
 He died of liver disease in 2003.

 Career

 Making his debut in 1953, he wrestled for Takasago stable, home of then yokozuna Azumafuji to whom the "Fuji" part of his shikona referred.
 He first entered the top makuuchi division in 1959 and was runner-up in two tournaments that year, winning a special prize for Fighting Spirit in each.
 His highest rank was komusubi, which he first reached in 1960.
 He spent a total of ten tournaments at that rank, the last coming in 1967, but never managed to earn promotion to sekiwake.
 He never managed to win more than eight bouts as a komusubi but was somewhat unlucky not be promoted after two consecutive 8–7 records at the rank in 1961, and he was regarded as certainly being of sekiwake level in ability.
 He holds the modern record for most tournaments at komusubi without reaching sekiwake.

 The highlight of his career came in July 1964 when he took the top division championship or yūshō with a 14–1 record.
 He was ranked as a maegashira at the time and did not meet any ōzeki or yokozuna during the tournament.
 He defeated sekiwake Kitanofuji on the final day, avoiding the need for a playoff with ōzeki Yutakayama.
 He was perhaps fortunate that yokozuna Taihō, who won four championships in that year alone, dropped out after five days.

 His tsukebito or personal attendant was Hawaiian born Takamiyama, later to become the first foreigner to win a championship, and Fujinishiki was one of the wrestlers who helped introduce him to sumo and Japanese culture.
 His mentorship of Takamiyama continued as a coach after his retirement from the ring.